-A number of the several dozen food safety bills introduced into the 110th Congress could affect farmers and ranchers, whether directly or indirectly.
-Several of these bills would expressly require enforceable on-farm safety standards.
-These include H.R.
-1148, H.R.
-5620, H.R.
-5904, S. 654, and S. 2077.
-Others that focus primarily on post-harvest food safety measures nonetheless might lead to changes in on-farm practices if the regulated sectors (handlers and processors of agricultural products) place new demands of their suppliers in order to comply.
-These include H.R.
-661, H.R.
-962/S. 549, H.R.
-992, H.R.
-2678, H.R.
-3484, H.R.
-3485, H.R.
-5069, H.R.
-5762, S. 394, and S. 1292.
+A number of the several dozen food safety bills introduced into the 110th Congress could have affected farmers and ranchers, either directly or indirectly.
+Several of these bills would expressly have required enforceable on-farm safety standards.
+Others that focused primarily on post-harvest food safety measures nonetheless might have led to changes in on-farm practices if the regulated sectors (handlers and processors of agricultural products) placed new demands on their suppliers in order to comply.
+Similar proposals could be introduced and debated in the 111th Congress, where food safety reform is expected to be on the agenda.